z3vr4/FCC_Cert_Projects/README.md

 ## Mean-Variance-Standard Deviation Calculator
 First of the certification requirements for the "Data Analysis with Python" certification course on FreeCodeCamp.
 Examples of working with multi dimensional lists, working with loops and trying to be somewhat efficient code wise.

+## Sea Level Analysis
+The fifth certification project of the Data Analysis with Python course on freeCodeCamp.
+Showcases use of the pandas library, code efficiency and basic matplotlib usage.